 A quality bike helmet is one of the most vital bits of kit you can buy.
 It could quite literally save your life, so it's worth making sure it's in peak condition.
-There's a lot of confusing information out there about why and when you should replace your helmet, so we asked experts from Giro, Bell and Bontrager for their takes on the subject.
+There's a lot of confusing information out there about why and when you should replace your helmet.
+So, we asked experts from Giro, Bell and Bontrager for their advice.

 We quizzed them on the most common ideas, questions and misconceptions to find out just how often you should change your helmet and why.